Two Round Rock ISD Campuses, Two Very Different Price Points

 I have spent a good amount of time in this part of town, and Cedar Valley Middle School is one of those campuses where you can feel the community investment the moment you drive through the neighborhood.
 The homes hold their value well here, and resale demand stays consistent.

-Cedar Valley Middle School enrolls 1305 students, making it one of the larger campuses in Round Rock ISD.
+Cedar Valley Middle School enrolls about 1,228 students, making it one of the larger campuses in Round Rock ISD.
 Larger schools can offer more programs, more extracurricular options, and a broader social experience.
 The tradeoff is that the campus can feel busier, but Round Rock ISD has invested in making sure its bigger campuses still run efficiently.

 Pearson Ranch Middle School: The Campus, the Neighborhood, the Numbers